 This year, we are pleased to publish another paper by R. Eric Barnes, Paul Kehle, Hugh N. McKenny and Chuan-Zheng Lee, which centres around the accuracy of different systems by which tournaments can decide to break teams.
 We hope that readers will find it both insightful and comprehensive.

-Our first three team articles are by Team India, Team Rwanda and Team Singapore.
+Our first three team articles are by the World Schools teams from India, Rwanda and Singapore.

 We value all contributions from individuals and teams who are involved in debate.
 If you would like to submit an article for publication, please email email@example.com with your submission.